setms/book/docs/design/analysis.md

 By necessity, you start with a subset and expand from there.
 Therefore, you may as well take them one by one.

+There isn't a good theory to go from requirements to design.
+Part of the problem comes from there being different kinds of design: interaction design, user interface design, architecture, low-level design, database design, and code.
+Code is low-level design; construction is just compilation.

+### Architecture

 Architecture is the big picture design.
-You should tackle that first before you go into detailed design.
+You should tackle that first before you go into lower-level design.
 Architecture is about meeting non-functional requirements.
+Start with a single monolithic application deployed as a single instance.
-Analyze the quality attributes one by one to constrain the high-level design.
+Then analyze the quality attributes one by one to make the architecture as complicated as it needs to be.

 Maintainability / portability: